Top tips to save this winter

 Building and renovating is an exciting time but it can also be complicated and stressful with all sorts of decisions to make.
 These include decisions about the design of the home or extension, heating and cooling options, insulation, effective easy-living outdoor areas, and which appliances are the most energy efficient.
-Your choices can improve your comfort levels and cut your heating, cooling and water costs for many years to come.
+Your choices can improve comfort levels and cut your heating, cooling and water costs for many years to come.

 There are many experts who can give you advice on home energy efficiency and help with your planning which can save you money and bother over the longer term.